When employees are engaged, they willingly contribute more to the organization, and overall performance tends to rise.

 For example, if you're a senior HR manager at your firm, and you'd want to increase engagement, you'll need to set a target.

-Using the next employee engagement survey, we hope to boost engagement ratings by 10% in the following quarter.
+Using the next quarterly engagement survey, we hope to boost engagement ratings by 10%.

 Right arrow